Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 How to get a $50,000 business loan with bad credit

-If you have bad credit, you can get a $50,000 business loan from online lenders, microlenders and even some community banks.
+If you have bad credit, you may be able to get a $50,000 business loan from online lenders, microlenders and even some community banks.
 Look for the lender’s credit requirements before you apply to make sure they accept your credit rating.
-Or, if you’re applying at a community bank, ask a loan officer if they can make an exception to their credit policy based on other aspects of your business’s finances.

 Can I get a $50,000 SBA loan?

 Yes, you may be able to get a $50,000 loan backed by the Small Business Administration, commonly known as an SBA loan.
-This even includes the SBA microloan program, which caps out at $50,000.
+This includes the SBA microloan program, which caps out at $50,000.

-However, other programs like SBA 7(a) loans and Express loans might be a better choice if you can qualify.
+However, other programs, like SBA 7(a) loans and Express loans, might be a better choice if you can qualify.
 A $50,000 loan through these programs often comes with lower maximum rates and SBA loan fees.

 Other business loan amounts: